T-800a/SME.Gen/README.md

 The intent of the mission is to have something similiar to an Invade & Annex type missions, but in a smaler more infantry focused scope.
 There are always two tasks available.
 If both tasks are finished a cleanup will happen and 2 new tasks will be generated.

-### Currently there are 3 types of mission-sites available:
+### Currently there are 4 types of mission-sites with different tasks available:
 #####Towns
 - clear occupied town
 - destroy 2 mortars
 - destroy 2 resupply vehicles
+- kill HVT and his Guards

 #####Military Bases
 - clear occupied base